-Corporate Priorities - Monitoring our performance ensures that we are both providing excellent services for our community as well as

-Other Considerations - meeting corporate priorities.

-- 2.1 Performance Indicators are an important driver of improvement and allow authorities, their auditors, inspectors, elected members and service users to judge how well services are performing. - 2.2 A rationale has been sought for maintaining each indicator with it either being used to monitor service performance or to monitor the delivery of a local priority. - 2.3 The report attached at Appendix 1 comprises the following information: - The outturn figures for all local performance indicators relevant to this committee for 2014/15.
+- 1 PURPOSE - 1.1 This is the year-end report of 2014/2015 that details performance against our local performance indicators. - 1.2 Regular performance monitoring is essential to ensure that the Council is delivering effectively against its agreed priorities, both in terms of the national agenda and local needs. - 1.3 Relevance to the Council's ambitions and priorities: - Community Objectives - - Corporate Priorities - - Other Considerations r - Monitoring our performance ensures that we are both providing excellent services for our community as well as meeting corporate priorities. - 2 BACKGROUND - 2.1 Performance Indicators are an important driver of improvement and allow authorities, their auditors, inspectors, elected members and service users to judge how well services are performing. - 2.2 A rationale has been sought for maintaining each indicator with it either being used to monitor service performance or to monitor the delivery of a local priority. - 2.3 The report attached at Appendix 1 comprises the following information: - The outturn figures for all local performance indicators relevant to this committee for 2014/15.
 Some notes have been provided to explain significant variances either between the outturn and the target or between 2014/2015 data and 2013/2014 data.
-A significant variance is greater than 15% (or 10% for cost Pls). - Performance information is also provided for previous years for comparison purposes (where available) and the trend in performance is shown. - Targets for service performance for the year 2014/2015 are provided and a 'traffic light' system is used to show variances of actual performance against the target as follows: Red: service performance significantly below target (i.e. less than 75% of target performance), Amber: performance slightly below target (i.e. between 75% and 99% of target), Green: target met/exceeded. - Targets have been provided for members to scrutinise for the following three years.
+A significant variance is greater than 15% (or 10% for cost PIs). - Performance information is also provided for previous years for comparison purposes (where available) and the trend in performance is shown. - Targets for service performance for the year 2014/2015 are provided and a 'traffic light' system is used to show variances of actual performance against the target as follows: Red: service performance significantly below target (i.e. less than 75% of target performance), Amber: performance slightly below target (i.e. between 75% and 99% of target), Green: target met/exceeded. - Targets have been provided for members to scrutinise for the following three years.
 A target setting rationale was sought from each Head of Service. - 2.4 These tables are provided to allow members to ascertain how well services are being delivered against our local priorities and objectives, as listed in the Corporate Strategy. - 2.5 Analysis shows that of the 5 indicators that can be compared to target: - 0% (0) of PIs met target (green)